fabien-billwerk/n8n-nodes-billwerk/README.md

 ### Actions

-The Billwerk node supports the most commons operations of the billwerk API.
+The Billwerk+ Transform node supports the most commons operations of the Billwerk+ Transform API.
 The following resources and operations are supported:
 * Accounting exports [download]
 * Customers [get, get all, create, update, delete]